SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

- THIS PROJECT WAS MY FIRST DEVICE...AND IT'S OUTDATED...
-HAS BEEN SUSPENDED AND I AM IN ANOTHER MIDI PROJECTS.
+ # THIS PROJECT WAS MY FIRST DEVICE...AND IT'S OUTDATED...NOW I AM INTERESTED ON ANOTHER MIDI PROJECTS.

+I don´t think i will be update this files...anymore..

 You can see all my MIDI devices on my principal web-page or my github repositories.